yjcmp27/yjcmp27.github.io/_pages/about.md

     display: none;
   }

-  /* Hide the duplicated first About in the navbar */ nav.navbar .navbar-brand, nav.navbar ul.navbar-nav > li:first-of-type,
+  /*
+   * Hide the extra "About" that comes from the navbar brand.
+   * Do not hide the first nav item here, otherwise the real About link
+   * may also disappear.
+   */
-  nav.navbar .navbar-nav > .nav-item:first-of-type {
+  nav.navbar .navbar-brand {
     display: none !important;
   }